Centering on Arita, a ceramics region that sprawls across western Kyushu

 New input from the continent

 The city of Karatsu in Saga Prefecture, northwestern Kyushu, faces the Genkai Sea, and, from ancient times, served as a busy port for trade with China and Korea on the Asian continent.
-The very name of the city means to “the port (tsu) that trades with China (kara), or continental Asia in general.
+The very name of the city means to “the port (tsu) that trades with China (kara),” or continental Asia in general.
 Karatsu ware was so well known in the past that pottery items were referred to as karatsu-mono (lit.
 Karatsu things) in Japan.
 There are many theories as to its origins.
 One is that Karatsu ware originated in the ancient times of the Yamato court, when Empress Jingu is said to have led a military invasion of Korea in the 3rd century.
 Another theory, which is based on the discovery of the remains of old kilns, is that pottery production started around the end of the Muromachi period (1338–1573) to the start of the Momoyama period (1582–1603).
-Yet another theory is that Karatsu ware was first produced by Korean potters who were brought back to Japan after Toyotomi Hideyoshi’s invasions of Korea.
+Yet another theory is that Karatsu ware was first produced by Korean potters who were brought back to Japan after Toyotomi Hideyoshi’s invasions of Korea in the late 16th century.
 While the origins of Karatsu ware remain unclear, the kick wheels and climbing kilns that were introduced by Korean potters definitely did create a major revolution in Japan’s ceramics industry.
 Representative examples of Karatsu ware styles include brush decorated Karatsu, Korean Karatsu, mottled Karatsu, and Mishima Karatsu.
-The most well known of these is brush decorated Karatsu (e-Garatsu), which features an ash glaze applied over a simple floral pattern.
+The most well known of these is brush decorated Karatsu (e-garatsu), which features an ash glaze applied over a simple floral pattern.
 Karatsu ware is also characterized by a unique technique known as tataki (beating), in which cylindrically stacked strings of clay are formed into a piece while the inner and outer sides are beaten.
 This technique was revived by 12th-generation master potter Taroemon Nakazato.
 Present-day Karatsu ware centers around the production of three brothers in the Nakazato family: Takashi, Shigetoshi, and primarily, the 13th-generation Taroemon Nakazato.

-Karatsu Ware (Karatsu-Yaki)
+Karatsu Ware (Karatsu-yaki)

 A wealth of attractions in a historic ceramics town

 As is worthy of the birthplace of porcelain in Japan, the town of Arita has not only countless ancient kilns and art galleries and museums devoted to porcelain, but also many potteries offering study tours and the chance to experience hands-on pottery making or painting on fired pieces.
 This allows for ceramics to be enjoyed from multiple angles, including sight and touch.
-Walking around Arita, visitors will experience the ambience of a pottery town, with its old-style Tombai walls and rows of whitewashed houses.
+Walking around Arita, visitors will experience the ambience of a pottery town, with its old-style tombai walls and rows of whitewashed houses.
 Meanwhile, Okawachiyama in nearby Imari is another ceramics village with 30 different potteries.
 Surrounded by mountains in three directions, Okawachiyama is known as Hiyo no Sato (village of secret kilns).
-It has many pottery-related attractions including Nabeshima Hanyo Park and Potters’ Grave and offers a different atmosphere to that found in Arita.
+It has many pottery-related attractions including Nabeshima Hanyo Park and Potters’ Grave, and offers a different atmosphere to that found in Arita.
 The streets of the town still have the buildings of old-time pottery traders, reminding us of its history as a busy shipping port.
 In addition to all this, nearby the Arita production area are the towns of Mikawachi, the producer of the familiar karako-e (decorations with children and dolls in Chinese clothes) wares, and Yoshida and Hasami, which produced general tableware that was used all over Japan.
 Despite being overshadowed by Arita and Imari, these areas are also dotted with many potteries and are bustling with shoppers at times such as pottery festivals.

 Arita Ceramics 400th Anniversary